joethegitter/ScotSoft/PattySaver/ReadMe.txt

 To see explanation of the architecture of our main executable, jump down to Architecture of Our Main Executable.)

-1. We have a very small stub screen saver (PattySvrX.scr).
+1. We have a very small stub screen saver (PattySaver.scr).
 This goes in the System32 directory.
+This stub is built from the PattSvrX project, and the file is renamed in a postbuild event.

 2. We now have an executable (PattySaver.exe).
 This also goes into the System32 directory.
 For desktop/app use, point a shortcut at PattSaver.exe in the System32 directory.
+This exe is built from the PattySaver project.

 3. The stub is tiny, and only does the following:
    a. is launched by Windows, and receives command line arguments Windows uses
    b. converts those parameters into BETTER parameters
    c. launches our exe with those new parameters.
 Those parameters are now:

-   /scr /<mode> [-windowHandle] [/dgbwin]
+   /scr /<mode> [-windowHandle] [[/popdgbwin] | [/startbuffer]]

    Where:
-     /scr is required and tells us we were launched by the stub;
+     /scr is required and tells the exe it was launched by the stub;
      <mode> is one of:
         /screensaver    - open screensaver maximized/topmost/slideshow on
         /dt_configure   - open Settings dlg to the desktop